Izu Oshima Island 伊豆大島

 Izu Oshima was born of volcanic energy over 10,000 years ago, and the physical remains of the volcanic forces that shaped the island can still be seen today.

-Head to the southwest of the island around Motomachi Port and Obu Port to see the Chiso Dai-setsudan-men, known affectionately as “baumkuchen.”
+Head to the southwest of the island between Motomachi Port and Habu Port to see the Chiso Dai-setsudan-men, known affectionately as “baumkuchen.”
 This geological formation is an important geological site 30 meters in height where strata have formed of ash from volcanic eruptions.